kishanrajeev/AI-Shape-Detector/README.md

 ## Usage

 To run the script, simply execute the script in a Python environment.
 The script will load and normalize the CIFAR-10 dataset, define a CNN model, compile the model with an Adam optimizer and a Sparse Categorical Crossentropy loss function, train the model on the training set, evaluate the model on the test set, and save the trained model to the project directory.
+The model is specifically designed to detect shapes in images.

 ## Built With